 Discover the latest software purchases and digital transformation initiatives being undertaken by Helsana and its business and technology executives.
 Each quarter our research team identifies on-prem and cloud applications that are being used by the 3245 Helsana employees from the public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.

-During our research, we have identified that Helsana has purchased the following applications: Microsoft Dynamics 365 Sales for in 2018, BMC Remedy ITSM Suite for in 2017, Oracle WebCenter Sites for Web Content Management in 2015 and the related IT decision-makers and key stakeholders.
+During our research, we have identified that Helsana has purchased the following applications: Microsoft Dynamics 365 Sales for Sales Automation in 2018, BMC Remedy ITSM Suite for IT Service Management in 2017, Oracle WebCenter Sites for Web Content Management in 2015 and the related IT decision-makers and key stakeholders.

 Our database provides customer insight and contextual information on which enterprise applications and software systems Helsana is running and its propensity to invest more and deepen its relationship with Microsoft, BMC Software, Oracle or identify new suppliers as part of their overall Digital and IT transformation projects to stay competitive, fend off threats from disruptive forces, or comply with internal mandates to improve overall enterprise efficiency.

 We have been analyzing Helsana revenues, which have grown to $668.0 millions in 2019, plus its IT budget and roadmap, cloud software purchases, aggregating massive amounts of data points that form the basis of our forecast assumptions for Helsana intention to invest in emerging technologies such as AI, Machine Learning, IoT, Blockchain, Autonomous Database or in cloud-based ERP, HCM, CRM, EPM, Procurement or Treasury applications.